krigubir/temavelger/apps/temavelger/README.md

 When choosing a font-family, make sure you have it installed locally on your computer in order to see the changes.

 ### Generate Output (CSS)
-When you are happy with the design, xlick on the _Generate ouput_-button.
+When you are happy with the design, click on the _Generate ouput_-button.
 This will generate a CSS-file with all the adjusted design-tokens.
 Copy and paste the output into your appicatin CSS file.
 Your custom design is now applied!